-8 AUDIT COMMITTEE'S ROLE
+1 AUDIT COMMITTEE'S ROLE

-The Audit Committee receives a summary of the traffic light control, described above, as well as an audit report from Ratos's auditor, both in conjunction with the third-quarter accounts and the year-end accounts.
+The Audit Committee receives an audit report from Ratos's auditor, both in conjunction with the third-quarter accounts and the year-end accounts.
 Ratos's auditors also then presents an oral audit report to the Audit Committee and there is then an opportunity for Ratos's Audit Committee to ask complementary questions.
-These meetings are attended by Ratos's CEO, Deputy CEO responsible for finance, administration and compliance as well as the CFO who presents Ratos's own traffic light follow-up as well as certain other related issues.
+Ratos's CEO and Finance Manager attend these meetings.
+As of the 2016 Annual General Meeting, the auditors attend all Audit Committee meetings.

-2 EXTERNAL REPORTING
+8 EXTERNAL REPORTING